pererasys/trax-nlp/README.md

 # Natural Language Processing Coursework w/ Trax

 Each of these files is a completed assignment in the deeplearning.ai Natural Language Specialization course hosted on Coursera.
-They were originally Jupyter notebooks but I've converted them to standard Python, so changes need to be made if they were to be run.
+This specialization consists of four courses, each with four weeks worth of material.
+Here, I've only included coursework from the last three courses, which are based on the application of deep learning.

+I'm a firm believer in the idea that the best time to learn something is when you need to know it, and when you can apply it in a meaningful way.
+With very little background in ML, and no background in Deep Learning, I was able to complete this specialization in seven days.
+I look forward to applying what I've learned, and hope to be a part of future innovation in the field.

 Below are descriptions of the models we created, based on my understanding and in my own words.